hqkate/Stock-Market-Prediction/README.md

 # Stock-Market-Prediction
-Prediction the trend of stock market trend after n days.
+Prediction the trend of stock market after n days.